2020 E.P.T. 200

 The 2020 E. P. T. 200 was the 10th stock car race of the 2020 NASCAR Gander RV & Outdoors Truck Series season.
 The race was meant to be a temporary replacement for the formerly scheduled Camping World 225 that was scheduled to take place at Chicagoland Speedway due to the COVID-19 pandemic.
 The race was held on Saturday, July 25, 2020, in Kansas City, Kansas at Kansas Speedway, a 1.5 mi permanent D-shaped oval racetrack.
 The race took the scheduled 134 laps to complete.
 At race's end, Matt Crafton would win the race after taking the lead on the final restart to win the 15th and final NASCAR Gander RV & Outdoors Truck Series win of his career.

 Background

 The layout of Kansas Speedway, the venue where the race was held.

 Kansas Speedway is a 1.5-mile (2.4 km) tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
-The NTT IndyCar Series also raced there until 2011.
-The speedway is owned and operated by the International Speedway Corporation.
+The IndyCar Series also raced there until 2011.
+The speedway is owned and operated by NASCAR.